JohnAlbin/git-svn-migrate/README.txt

   $ ./fetch-svn-authors.sh --url-file=repository-list.txt > author-transform.txt

-Edit the raw list of Subverions usernames to provide full names and emails suitable for Git committers.
+Edit the raw list of Subversion usernames to provide full names and emails suitable for Git committers.
 The output of the fetch-svn-authors.sh script will be of the form: username = username <username>